-How to Make Oat Flour with Recipes (Don’t Waste Money!)
+How to Make Oat Flour with 10 Recipes to Use It

 This post may contain affiliate links.
 Read my full disclosure here.

-There is no need to spend a lot of money on oat flour when you likely already have everything needed in your own pantry to make it in less than 2-minutes.
-It really is so simple and useful, so I’ve included some of my favorite recipes to use it in!
+There is no need to spend a lot of money on oat flour when you likely already have everything needed in your pantry to make it in less than 2-minutes.
+Making homemade oat flour really is so simple and useful, so I’ve included some of my favorite recipes to use it in!

 What is oat flour?

 Oat flour is a whole grain gluten-free flour that is made from oats.
-It can be made using old-fashioned oats, quick-cooking oats, and even steel-cut oats though steel-cut takes just a little longer to blend since they are a thicker cut.
+It can be made using old-fashioned oats, quick-cooking oats, and even steel-cut oats though they take just a little longer to blend since they are a thicker cut.

 Making your own oat flour is a very cost-effective option compared to other specialty flours such as almond, coconut, and quinoa flours.
 In addition to being naturally gluten-free, oat flour is loaded with plenty of fiber and protein.